elch93/tgc-proj4-django2/README.md

 Others:

-    You will need Django secret key, Stripe secret, publishable, endpoint secret keys, database url in your .env file.
+    You will need Django secret key, UploadCare secret & public keys, Stripe secret, publishable, endpoint secret keys, database url in your .env file.
 Use Python's load_dotenv() to implement these keys into the project.

 ## Credits
 ### Media & Content